-Primary Arms CLx4 Classic 4-16x44mm SFP Rifle Scope - Illuminated MIL-DOT Reticle
+Primary Arms Classic Series 4-16x44mm SFP Rifle Scope - Illuminated MIL-DOT

 The Primary Arms 4-16x scope is a second focal plane scope featuring an illuminated Mil-Dot reticle for ranging targets at 16x magnification.
 Locking turrets with resettable zero give audible and tactile 1/4 MOA clicks.
 A side mounted parallax adjust knob keeps the reticle parallax free and the target image sharp at extended ranges.
 This tough scope is shockproof, water and fog resistant, and comes with a 1-year warranty.